vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

 #### Command Construction

-The commands supported by **Espcap** include live packet capture, capture from PCAP files, and listing all possible network interfaces, are done with these *tshark* command lines, respectively:
+The commands supported by **Espcap** include live packet capture, capture from PCAP files, and listing all possible network interfaces.
+The following *tshark* command lines handle each of these use cases, respectively:

 ```
 tshark -T ek  -i <interface> [-c <count>] [packet filter]